 Our Lady of the Rosary Church

 It is located in the centre of Puerto del Rosario and dates from 1824.
 It consists of only one nave covered by a gable tile roof, with stonework corners and two vestries attached to both sides of the main chapel.
-Inside we can admire an altarpiece recently made, which is a copy of the first altarpiece that this church had once.
+Going inside with the audioguide, we can admire an altarpiece recently made, which is a copy of the first altarpiece that this church had once.

 Juan Ismael Contemporary Art Centre